FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models

 \subsection{Explicit Overlapping}

-We measure the single-node performance of our overlapped implementation in Megatron-LM in Tab.~\ref{tab:overlap_megatron}, specifically focusing on the all-to-all collectives appearing in the MoE layers.
-We benchmark training on 1xMI325X 8GPU machine and consider two models, DeepSeek-V2 Lite (16B) training with a micro-batch size of 8 and global batch-size of 128, and a short DeepSeek-V3 (DS-V3) model with 6 layers ($71B$) with a micro batch-size of 1 and global batch-size of 64.
-Both models are trained with EP8 and sequence length of $4096$.
-We use the short DS-V3 ($L=6$) model as it has the same layer dimensions as the full model and allows us to study the computation-communication trade-off of a layer while isolating orthogonal factors such as Pipeline-Parallelism (PP).
-We observe using FarSkip-Collective leads to high degree of overlapping in both the forward (87.6\%, 92.9\%) and backward pass (89.0\%, 84.1\%) leading to 11\% and 4\% end-to-end speed-ups in single-node settings for DS-V2 Lite and DS-V3 respectively.
+We measure single-node performance of our overlapped training implementation in Megatron-LM in Tab.~\ref{tab:overlap_megatron}, specifically focusing on the all-to-all collectives appearing in the MoE layers.
+We benchmark training on a node with 8xMI325X and consider two models, DeepSeek-V2 Lite (DS-V2 Lite) (16B) training with a micro-batch size of 4 and global batch-size of 128, and a short DeepSeek-V3 (DS-V3) model with 6 MoE layers (71B) with a micro batch-size of 1.
+Both models are trained with EP8 and sequence length of 4096.
+We use the short DS-V3 (L=6) model as it has the same layer dimensions and allows us to study the computation-communication trade-off of the full model while isolating orthogonal factors such as Pipeline-Parallelism (PP).
+We observe using FarSkip-Collective leads to high degree overlap in both the forward (87.6\%, 92.9\%) and backward pass (89.0\%, 84.1\%) leading to 12\% and 4\% end-to-end speedups in single-node settings for DS-V2 Lite and DS-V3 respectively.
 This benchmark does not incorporate optimizations such as fused MLA attention that will enable additional acceleration and will make the exposed communication in the model even more critical.

-We extend the training benchmarking of FarSkip-Collective to multi-node training scenarios on a 4 node system with 4xMI325X each equipped with 8GPUs and inter-node communication bandwidth of 400Gbps between nodes.
-We study the end-to-end speed-up of the DS-V3 $L=6$ model with FarSkip as compared with the regular model training when increasing the number of nodes from 1 to 4 in porportion with the Expert-Parallelism size, while keeping the micro (mbs) and global (gbs) batch-sizes fixed (strong-scaling).
-In Fig.~\ref{fig:strong_scaling} we observe that FarSkip-Collective improvement scale as we increase the EP size, with EP=32 leading to 1.22x end-to-end training speed-up.
+We extend the training benchmarking of FarSkip-Collective to multi-node training scenarios on a 4 node system with each node equipped with 8xMI325X GPUs and inter-node communication bandwidth of 400Gbps between GPUs.
+We study the end-to-end speedup of the DS-V3 $L=6$ model with FarSkip as compared with the regular model training when increasing the number of nodes from 1 to 4 in porportion with the EP size.
+As we increase the number of nodes and EP we keep the micro (mbs) and global (gbs) batch-sizes fixed (strong-scaling).
+In Fig.~\ref{fig:strong_scaling} we observe that FarSkip-Collective improvement scales up as we increase the EP size, with EP=32 leading to 1.22x end-to-end training speedup.